Crux and long cycles in graphs: Random subgraphs

 If $\sum_{v\in B} \binom{d_H(v)}{2}>\binom{|A|}{2} = \binom{Ck}{2}$, then there exists a pair of vertices in $A$ having two common neighbours, a contradiction to the $C_4$-freeness of $G$.
 Hence, by convexity of the function $f(x)=~\binom{x}{2}$, we have

-As $C>10/\ep$, this yields that $|B|\geq (1-4\ep)(1- \frac{1}{C+1})k^2 \geq (1-5\ep)k^2$. \end{proof}
+As $C>10/\ep$, this yields that $|B|\geq (1-3\ep)(1- \frac{1}{C+1})k^2 \geq (1-4\ep)k^2$. \end{proof}

 We say that a vertex is \textit{poor} if it has at most $\ep k^2$ descendants, and \emph{rich} otherwise.
 We wish to show that at most $o(n)$ vertices are poor.
-In \cite{R} where we aim for a cycle of length $(1-o(1))k$, this is immediate, since if $v$ is both poor and full then $\{v\}$ satisfies \eqref{one}, but this does not translate to our setting.
+In \cite{R} where we aim for a cycle of length $(1-o(1))k$, and the definition of poor and the condition \eqref{one} are adjusted appropriately by replacing $k^2$ with $k$, this is immediate, since if $v$ is both poor and full then $\{v\}$ satisfies the equivalent of \eqref{one} (at most $\ep k$ incident edges are not in $Q$, at most $\ep k$ go to descendants, and so the remainder go to ancestors, of which at most $20\ep k$ are too close).
+However, this does not translate to our setting.
 Consequently establishing that there are few poor vertices is the main difficulty in extending the proof.

 \begin{lemma} If \eqref{one} does not hold for any set $R$, then $o(n)$ vertices are poor.\end{lemma} \begin{proof} Let $W$ be a subset of children of some vertex $v$ and write $R(W)=\bigcup_{w\in W}D(w)$.
 Suppose $2Ck\leq\abs{R(W)}\leq\ep k^2$.
-If at least $Ck$ vertices in $R(W)$ are full, then by Claim~\ref{cl: k2 expansion}, we may choose $(1-5\ep)k^2$ neighbours of those $Ck$ vertices via edges of $Q$.
-In particular, at least $(1-6\ep)k^2$ such neighbours are not in $R(W)$ and must be ancestors of $v$; since it has at most one ancestor at each distance, at least $\ep k^2$ of them are at distance at least $(1-7\ep)k^2$ from $R(W)$, and so \eqref{one} holds for $R(W)$.
-Thus in any such vertex subset $R(W)$, at least half the vertices are not full.
+If some set $S$ of at least $Ck$ vertices in $R(W)$ are full, then by Claim~\ref{cl: k2 expansion}, we may choose $(1-4\ep)k^2$ neighbours of vertices in $S$ via edges of $Q$.
+Recall that each edge in $Q$ goes to a descendant or ancestor, so each of these neighbours is either in $R(W)$ or is an ancestor of $v$.
+However, at least $(1-5\ep)k^2$ of these neighbours are not in $R(W)$ and must be ancestors of $v$; since $v$ has at most one ancestor at each distance, at least $\ep k^2$ of them are at distance at least $(1-6\ep)k^2$ from $R(W)$, and so \eqref{one} holds for $R(W)$.
+Thus, for a vertex $v\in V(T)$ and a subset $W$ of children of $v$ satisfying $2Ck\leq\abs{R(W)}\leq\ep k^2$, at most half of the vertices in $R(W)$ are full.

+Write $\mathcal P$ for the set of poor vertices, and $\mathcal F$ for the set of full vertices.
+We divide $\mathcal P$ into groups, according to their nearest rich ancestor.
+However, there may be some poor vertices with no rich ancestor, corresponding to small components of $T$; we deal with these separately.
+Write $\mathcal P_v$ for the set of poor vertices whose nearest rich ancestor is $v$.
+Notice that $\mathcal P_v=R(W_v^{\mathrm{poor}})$, where $W_v^{\mathrm{poor}}$ is the set of poor children of $v$.
+Write $A$ for the set of vertices $v$ with $\mathcal P_v\neq\varnothing$.
+Finally, write $\mathcal P^*$ for the set of poor vertices with no rich ancestor.